 This is one of the most fun friends that you can have.

-Their big brain and even bigger personality will keep its owners amused and astonished.
+Their big brain and even bigger personality will keep their owners amused and astonished.
 You never really know what this dog is going to get up to next.

 They are perfect for anyone that is looking for an alert little watchdog.

-Give them all of the attention that they deserves and they will be your new best friend.
+Give them all of the attention that they deserve and they will be your new best friend.

 Let us know in the comments section below any of your questions…